Rhoads Opera House fire

-The Rhoads Opera House Fire occurred on January 13, 1908, in Boyertown, Pennsylvania.
-The opera house caught fire during a stage play sponsored by nearby St. John's Lutheran Church.
-Of the approximately 400 men, women, and children either in attendance or associated with the performance of the play, 171 perished in various ways as they tried to escape the conflagration.
+On January 13, 1908, the Rhoads Opera House in Boyertown, Pennsylvania, caught fire during a stage play sponsored by nearby St. John's Lutheran Church.
+Of the approximately 400 men, women, and children either in attendance or associated with the performance of the play, 171 were killed.

 Building

 The Rhoads Opera House was not a structure normally described as an opera house.
 It was a three-story commercial brick building which contained a hardware store and a bank on its first floor, an auditorium (the "opera house") and offices on its second floor, and several meeting rooms and offices on its third floor.
 The auditorium was a rental facility made available for public and private events such as business meetings, lectures, school graduations, and public entertainment events.
 The auditorium included a small stage located at the back end of the auditorium.
 It is doubtful that any opera was ever performed on this stage.

 The present day building occupying the same site as the original Rhoads Building, on the corner of Washington Street and Philadelphia Avenue, is somewhat similar in overall appearance to the original structure.
 The main difference is in the overall height of the building and its second floor windows.
 In the new building these are approximately six feet tall, in the original building they were closer to eight feet tall.
 The original auditorium was approximately 12 feet in height, thus accommodating the taller windows.
 The present day building does not house an auditorium at all, and the second floor is consequentially of a lesser height as are its windows.
 Additionally, the present day building is not equipped with fire escapes.
 The original building had three: one on its front façade, one on the Washington Street façade, and one on the opposite side façade.
 In many other major characteristics the present day building is similar to the original except for certain architectural and decorative details.

 The present day building was constructed approximately two years after the fire using fire insurance proceeds the building's owner and prominent Boyertown citizen, Dr. Thomas Rhoads, received as a result of the complete destruction of the original building.